-Pond arrived at Greenwich in 1811 with his 15 year old ward John Henry Belville who at once began to help out, presumably being paid as a supernumerary.
-By 1816, he had been put on the establishment payroll.
+John Pond arrived at Greenwich in 1811 with his 15 year old ward John Henry Belville who at once began to help out, being paid as a supernumerary either by Pond himself or possibly by the Ordnance until 19 March 1814 when he was put on the establishment list as Second Assistant with his salary being paid by the Admiralty (ADM181/24).
 This brought the number of established assistants to two, the two post holders being referred to respectively as the First and the Second Assistants.

 After the Admiralty took over responsibility for the Observatory from the Board of Ordnance in 1818, the extra work associated with a new requirement to test and rate chronometers, the introduction of a second mural circle (which was used simultaneously with the first), together with pressure for observing to take place during more hours of the day, lead to an increase in the number of assistants to six – two additional second assistants being appointed in 1822, and two supernumerary computers in 1825.
 The later were referred to as ‘extra assistants’ and became established in about 1830.
 Three of Pond’s assistants came from Yorkshire: William Richardson, Thomas Ellis and William Rogerson, (the last two having been recommended by the first), with both Rogerson and Richardson, coming from the town of Pocklington.

 As well as the number of assistants increasing under Pond from one to six, there was another important change.
 In the past, just a handful of assistants had served for five or more years.
 Under Pond, a new pattern emerged with many remaining at the Observatory for their entire working life.